-The image selected to be displayed is only shown in a small thumbnail on the left hand side of the link.
+The image selected to be displayed is only shown in a small thumbnail on the left-hand side of the link.

 But now when you share a link it has the potential to look like this:

-MUCH better with a full width image right?
+MUCH better with a full-width image right?

 This is done with a change to Facebook’s Open Graph Protocol which is essentially a code by which Facebook explains how they decide which image and description they grab to display when you share a link.
-The short story is that it’s a set of instructions which are placed in the header of the HTML code for your website which specify what info Facebook should use to display links to your content.
-In fact, many other sharing sites have also adopted the exact same protocol so as to not be confusing.
+The short story is that it’s a set of instructions that are placed in the header of the HTML code for your website which specify what info Facebook should use to display links to your content.
+In fact, many other sharing sites have also adopted the same protocol to not be confusing.

 If you use WordPress then you can use all kinds of plugins to help modify your Open Graph info (or OG as it’s often referred to).
 Personally, I use the YOAST SEO plugin and that contains a dedicated section to Open Graph that even allows you to specify a default image should no other one exist.
 The OG protocol has certain fallbacks in place as well so for example if you do not specify a way in which to determine which image should be used on Facebook when the link to a blog post is shared, it will simply fall back to using the first image it finds on the page.
 In most cases, this works just fine unless you have a banner ad at the top of your page.

 It also affects the way the links are displayed on your business page.
-For example now a link post will look like this, with a much bigger image:
+For example, now a link post will look like this, with a much bigger image:

 So what do I need to do?